vmware-archive/raet/docs/topics/tutorial.rst

 To create another RoadStack just provide it with a unique name and host address.

 In order for two RoadStacks to communicate one with another.
 They need to be connected.
-By default RAET uses elliptic curve cryptography to sign and encrypt messages.
+RAET uses elliptic curve cryptography to sign and encrypt messages.
 This requires that the two RoadStacks exchange keys and perform a handshake.

 Each RoadStack has an .auto accept attribute that governs how it will accept keys.
-The auto accept has three modes, these are: Never, Once, and Always.
-For the purposes of this tutorial we will use the least restrictive mode which is always.
+The auto accept has three modes, these are: never, once, and always.
+For the purposes of this tutorial we will use the least restrictive mode which is 'always'.
-The default is the most restrictive which is never.
+The default is the most restrictive which is 'never'.

 If two RoadStack have never been connected before and have not exchanged keys then they may perform what is called a vacuous join handshake to exhange keys.
 The main parameter, if True, will allow that RoadStack to accept a vacuous join handshake from another RoadStack.

-The first step for one RoadStack to initiate the formation of a connection with another RoadStack is for the RoadStack to add a RemoteEstate to its list of estates.
+The first step for one RoadStack to initiate the formation of a connection with another RoadStack is for that RoadStack to add a RemoteEstate to its list of estates.
-In the RAET metaphor, an estate represents a host on a UDP channel.
+In the RAET coding metaphor, an estate represents a host on a UDP channel.

 Another important concept to understand about a RoadStack is that it uses a non-blocking UDP socket.
 This means that the socket must be repeatedly polled.
 Non-blocking sockets makes RAET compatible with non-blocking concurrency frameworks.
 RAET is  intended to be used with Ioflo, a non blocking flow based programming framework.
-But RAET can be used with other non-blocking io python frameworks especially those that use yield (generators).
-One can easily service the non-blocking io with a 'busy loop' when not using a framework.
+But RAET can be used with other non-blocking I/O python frameworks especially those that use yield (generators).
+When not using a framework, One can easily service the non-blocking I/O with a'busy loop'.

-The following code will create two roadstacks and perform a vacuous handshake to exchange keys.
+The following example code will create two roadstacks and perform a vacuous handshake to exchange keys.
 It employs a busy loop to service the non-blocking io.
 At the end it closes the UDP sockets and clears the persistence files.

 In a real application the closing and clearing should not happen until exiting the application.

 .. code-block:: python